MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/data-types.md

 For example, Unix time hit 1,000,000,000 on September 9, 2001, at 01:46:40 UTC.
 To display 1,000,000,000 as a date/time, multiply it by 1,000 to convert it to milliseconds, and then feed to the [**Text**](function-text.md) function.
 The formula **Text( 1000000000 * 1000, DateTimeFormat.UTC )** returns the string **2001-09-09T01:46:40.000Z**.

-However, the function returns **Saturday, September 8, 2001 18:46:40** if you use the **DateTimeFormat.LongDateTime24** format in a time zone that's eight hours offset from UTC.
+However, the function returns **Saturday, September 8, 2001 18:46:40** if you use the **DateTimeFormat.LongDateTime24** format in a time zone that's -7 hours offset from UTC (7 hours west of UTC).
 This result shows the DateTime value correctly based on the local time zone.

 ### Time values in SQL Server